matthew-vance/dotfiles/README.md

 ### Local config

-A `local.zsh` file can be placed in the `stow/dot-config/zsh` directory to add local shell config.
+Some tools support local configuration files that are not checked into the repository.
+For example, `zsh` supports a `local.zsh` file that can be used to add local shell config.
+These files can be added to the `local` directory and they will be symlinked just like the common and machine-specific files.

 ### Plugin management